Live Streaming Bandwidth Planner

 The Bandwidth Formula

 Let N be the number of cameras, each streaming at B megabits per second.
-Network overhead such as audio, metadata, and protocol overhead is represented by a percentage O. The total bandwidth T in megabits per second is:
+Audio for the program feed is supplied at A kilobits per second.
+Network overhead such as metadata, buffering, and protocol headers is represented by a percentage O, and an optional safety margin by M. The total bandwidth T in megabits per second is:

 Estimating Monthly Data Use